pwaring/cv/cv.md

     Freelance PHP Developer and Linux System Administrator, July 2015 - Present

-    - Development of bespoke websites and customisation of existing software, primarily using PHP and MySQL.
+    - Development of bespoke websites and customisation of existing software, primarily using PHP and MySQL/MariaDB/Percona.
     - Management and maintenance of client websites, including software updates (e.g. WordPress).
     - System administration (Debian and Ubuntu), including migration and consolidation of hosting platforms.
     - Assist clients with implementation of best development practices, including documentation, version control and automatic deployment.